-At RJMetrics, we are nerd-evangelists for data.
+At RJMetrics, we are nerd-evangelists for data benchmarks.
 We want everyone to learn how to use it and love it.
-So we crunched the data from hundreds of our clients to see what we could learn about the state of e-commerce in 2014.
-Here’s what we discovered about average order size, customer lifetime value and other e-commerce benchmarks you always wanted to know but never knew who to ask.
+So we crunched the data from hundreds of our clients to see what we could learn about the state of ecommerce.
+Here’s what we discovered about average order size, customer lifetime value, and other ecommerce benchmarks you always wanted to know but never knew who to ask.

 1. Top customers spend 5x more per order